Asphalt Anchor Installation Guide

 Section titled “EPX3 Application”- Attach mixing nozzle to cartridge

-- Pump full nozzle length and discard (ensures uniform gray mix)
+- Pump full nozzle length and discard until uniform gray mix emerges

 - Insert nozzle deep into hole